jmdavis/bemgr/usage.md

 In more detail:

-1. If any of the boot environment's snapshots are the origin of another dataset, then the dataset of the newest snapshot with a clone will be promoted, shifting the origin and the other snapshots which are older than it to the clone that's promoted, meaning that they will not be destroyed.
+1. If any of the boot environment's snapshots are the origin of another dataset (i.e. a dataset is a clone of that snapshot), then a clone of the newest snapshot which has a clone will be promoted, shifting that origin snapshot and the other snapshots which are older than it to the clone that's promoted, meaning that they will not be destroyed.

-2. If the boot environment has an origin (and thus is a clone), and that origin snapshot is not the origin of another dataset, then the origin snapshot will be destroyed.
+2. If the boot environment has an origin (and thus is a clone), and that origin snapshot is not the origin of another dataset, then that origin snapshot will be destroyed.

 3. The dataset itself and any of its remaining snapshots will be destroyed.

-This behavor differs at least slightly from that of `bectl` and `beadm`, but without digging through the source code of both, it would be difficult to say how exactly.
-However, the clear differences are that `bectl` will not destroy origins by default, and `beadm` will ask the user before destroying origin snapshots. `bemgr` destroys what it destroys without asking - including origins
-- but it promotes clones where necessary so that the BE that it was told to destroy can be destroyed.
+So, `bemgr` destroys what it destroys without asking for confirmation - including the origin snapshot of the given dataset - but it promotes clones where necessary so that the BE that it was told to destroy can be destroyed without destroying any other datasets.
 The idea is that no cruft will be left behind, and the user will not be nagged, but `-n` provides a way to preview the results if desired.

 # bemgr destroy